State government’s consultation announcement

 How long does it take for a container to be fully approved?

 - The whole approval process can take up to 35 business days or 7 weeks (assuming no further information is required) however the product is usually approved earlier than this.
 This process cannot be escalated in any way.

-- It’s recommended that you register your product on the portal as early as possible to ensure they are approved in time for their release date.
+- It’s recommended that you register your product on the portal as early as possible to ensure it is approved in time for release.